E-Hidalgo/E-Hidalgo/README.md

 - 🔭 I’m currently working on **improving my skills in React & Node.js.
 Besides, I'm starting my way in Blockhain Technologies, Web 3.0 and Dapps**

-- 🌱 I’m currently learning **everything!
-I just started 6 months ago so my glass is mostly empty!**
+- 🌱 I’m currently learning... **actually, I'm learning everything!
+I just started a few months ago so my glass is mostly empty!
+But I learn fast.**

 - 👯 I’m looking to collaborate on **projects that make some impact in people lives and allow me to continue growing as a professional and human being**